victorcruz90/Housing_market_modeling/README.md

 ## Issue 3

 Some page are coming with empty content.
 For instance, when it is scraping for carnegie, pages 8, 9, 14, 15 fail.
 For murrumbeena, pages 2,3,4,8,9 and etc.

+This was solved by removing the user input to construct the page string and adding WebDriver wait object to guarantee any AJAX elements are fully rendered.